isrand/hetsdk/README.md

 main();
 ```

-> Note: the above piece of code may fail due to issues when connecting to the Hedera Network, or due to consensus delays.
+> The above piece of code may fail due to issues when connecting to the Hedera Network, or due to consensus delays.
 Ensure that enough time has passed between topic creation, message submission and subsequent fetching of the message.

 ## API Reference